-(C) does not reduce any obligation limitation by the amount by which such limitation is required to be reduced
+(C) does not reduce any obligation limitation by the amount by which such limitation is required to be reduced under such part,

-- on the claim or defense that the constitutional powers of the President prevent such sequestration or reduction or permit the avoidance of such sequestration or reduction, and such claim or defense is finally determined by the Supreme Court of the United States to be valid, then the entire order issued pursuant to section 254 for such fiscal year shall be null and void. - (e) TIMING OF RELIEF.-No order of any court granting declaratory or injunctive relief from the order of the President issued under section 254, including but not limited to relief permitting or requiring the expenditure of funds sequestered by such order, shall take effect during the pendency of the action before such court, during the time appeal may be taken, or, if appeal is taken, during the period before the court to which such appeal is taken has entered its final order disposing of such action. - (f) PRESERVATION OF OTHER RIGHTS.-The rights created by this section are in addition to the rights of any person under law, subject to subsection (e). - (g) ECONOMIC DATA, ASSUMPTIONS, AND METHODOLOGIES.-The economic data and economic assumptions used by the Director of OMB in computing the figures specified in any report issued by the Director of OMB under section 254, shall not be subject to review in any judicial or administrative proceeding.
+(e) TIMING OF RELIEF.-No order of any court granting declaratory or injunctive relief from the order of the President issued under section 254, including but not limited to relief permitting or requiring the expenditure of funds sequestered by such order, shall take effect during the pendency of the action before such court, during the time appeal may be taken, or, if appeal is taken, during the period before the court to which such appeal is taken has entered its final order disposing of such action.

+(f) PRESERVATION OF OTHER RIGHTS.-The rights created by this section are in addition to the rights of any person under law, subject to subsection (e).

+(g) ECONOMIC DATA, ASSUMPTIONS, AND METHODOLOGIES.-The economic data and economic assumptions used by the Director of OMB in computing the figures specified in any report issued by the Director of OMB under section 254, shall not be subject to review in any judicial or administrative proceeding.